 Click to View Transcript

 Hi, everyone Ernie Svenson here.
 Welcome to this episode of Law Firm Autopilot.
-Today, we’ll be talking about the third pillar of the Law Firm Autopilot success blueprint, which is to say we’ll be talking about operations.
+Today, we’ll be talking about the third pillar of the Law Firm Autopilot success blueprint, which is to say we’ll be talking about Operations Systems.

-Today, we’ll begin by focusing on the most important aspect of a well-run law firm and that is systems.
+Today, we’ll begin by focusing on the most important aspect of a well-run law firm and that is Operations Systems.
 Technology can help make a law firm exponentially easier to manage but only if it’s used systematically.

 Not too many of us don’t grasp the power of systems, or we take them for granted if we’ve learned how to use them, which is ironic.
 Because the more haphazard we are, the more we need systems.
 But also the more likely we are not to see them as valuable.

-We tend not to know that there are resources out there that can teach us how to develop new systems.
+We tend not to know that there are resources out there that can teach us how to develop new Operations Systems.
 We’ll be talking some of those resources in future podcasts, but for now let’s focus on, “Why systems are so powerful and helpful?”

 Number one: systems allow us to do work efficiently and reliably.